shrey150/buzzr/README.md

-# buzzr
+# Buzzr
-A realtime mobile buzzer competition app.
+Buzzr is a realtime buzzer competition app written with Phonegap and powered by Firebase.
+Use it in buzzer practices, for on the go use, or as a replacement for physical buzzers.